ucphhpc/docker-migrid/doc/source/sections/getting-started/index.rst

     prerequisites
     building
     deploying
-    ../troubleshooting/index

-We include a step-by-step example of a set up we did on :doc:`Rocky 8.5 <case-studies/rocky8>` for illustration.
+We include a step-by-step example of a set up we did on :doc:`Rocky-8 <case-studies/rocky8>` for illustration and some hints for :doc:`troubleshooting <../troubleshooting>` any issues.